Not sure what to do if your energy company goes bust? We take a look at what you need to know.

-Hub Energy and Igloo Energy customers will move to E.ON.
+Hub Energy and Igloo Energy customers have moved to E.ON.

-Avro Energy customers will be moved over to Octopus Energy.
+Avro Energy customers have moved over to Octopus Energy.

-Utility Point and Green Network Energy customers will be switched to EDF.
+Utility Point and Green Network Energy customers have been switched to EDF.

-Simplicity, PfP Energy, People's Energy and MoneyPlus will be transferred to British Gas.
+Simplicity, PfP Energy, People's Energy and MoneyPlus have been transferred to British Gas.

-Pure Planet, Colorado Energy and Daligas customers will be transferred to Shell Energy Retail Limited.
+Entice Energy and Orbit Energy customers will be transferred to Scottish Power.

 You don’t have to do anything - it is the regulator’s responsibility to move you.
 If you try and switch yourself, you risk losing your credit balance.

 What Ofgem cannot guarantee is that the new provider will offer you an equivalent tariff.
-The new supplier will put you on a special ‘deemed’ contract - a deal you haven’t chosen and that will be at, or around, the new price cap from October 1 (an increase of £139 to £1,277).
+The new supplier will put you on a special ‘deemed’ contract - a deal you haven’t chosen and that will be at, or around, the new price cap of £1,370 (since October 1).
 All deals cheaper than the price cap have been pulled.

 So if you are on a fixed contract you may see a huge rise.
-But be aware that the energy cap is projected to rise by a further £280 to £1,455 a year when it is reviewed in April 2022.
-Yet that is still cheaper than today's cheapest fixed-rate deal, Scottish Power’s one-year deal at £1,577 a year (according to GoCompare).
+But be aware that the energy cap is projected to rise to almost £2,000 a year when it is reviewed in February 2022.

 Once your new provider is in place you can choose to switch.
 Don’t forget to cancel your direct debit with your old supplier.